-Season with black pepper and salt.
+- Season with black pepper and salt.
 I love adding a few drops of Stevia too, for flavor balance.
-You could add a spoonful of turmeric powder as well, and one to two tablespoons of MCT oil (available in our online shop) to enhance your fat-burning metabolism and beat sugar cravings.
+You could add a spoonful of turmeric powder as well, and one to two tablespoons of MCT oil to enhance your fat-burning metabolism and beat sugar cravings.

 JULIE’S TIPS & TRICKS: